lvgl/lvgl/docs/overview/draw.rst

 Masking
 *******

-*Masking* is the basic concept of LVGL’s draw engine.
-To use LVGL it’s not required to know about the mechanisms described here but you might find interesting to know how drawing works under hood.
+*Masking* is the basic concept of LVGL's draw engine.
+To use LVGL it's not required to know about the mechanisms described here but you might find interesting to know how drawing works under hood.
 Knowing about masking comes in handy if you want to customize drawing.

-To learn about masking let’s see the steps of drawing first.
+To learn about masking let's see the steps of drawing first.
 LVGL performs the following steps to render any shape, image or text.
 It can be considered as a drawing pipeline.

-1. **Prepare the draw descriptors** Create a draw descriptor from an object’s styles (e.g. :cpp:struct:`lv_draw_rect_dsc_t`).
+1. **Prepare the draw descriptors** Create a draw descriptor from an object's styles (e.g. :cpp:struct:`lv_draw_rect_dsc_t`).
 This gives us the parameters for drawing, for example colors, widths, opacity, fonts, radius, etc.
 2. **Call the draw function** Call the draw function with the draw descriptor and some other parameters (e.g. :cpp:func:`lv_draw_rect`).
 It will render the primitive shape to the current draw buffer.
-3. **Create masks** If the shape is very simple and doesn’t require masks, go to #5.
+3. **Create masks** If the shape is very simple and doesn't require masks, go to #5.
 Otherwise, create the required masks in the draw function. (e.g. a rounded rectangle mask)
 4. **Calculate all the added mask** It composites opacity values into a